intarchboard/draft-protocol-greasing/draft-edm-protocol-greasing.md

 The specifics of how to reserve values depends on the nature of the available space.
 For protocols with large possible spaces, it is useful to have a large set of grease values to increase the chance that receiver greasing requirements are exercised.
+The specific size and distribution of the grease range needs to accommodate the protocol constraints.
+For instance, protocols that use 8-bit fields may find it too costly to dedicate many grease values, while 32-bit or 64-bit fields are likely to have no such limitations.

 It is recommended to use an algorithm to reserving large sets of values.
 For example, {{QUIC}} uses and algorithm of `31 * N + 27` to allocate